 We invest in people and ideas that unlock human potential through holistic learning.
 Together with partners, we are co-creating more equitable and healthy systems so that all learners, families and communities can thrive in a changing and interdependent world.

-Justice.
-Equity.
-Diversity.
-Inclusion.
-What we call our “JEDI” principles inform everything we do.
+What we call our “JEDI” principles inform everything we do and what we aspire to achieve.
 They guide our beliefs, drive our strategy, and shape our culture, operations and actions.

 We believe that equitable access to learning is central to healthy, just and prosperous societies.
 Every person—regardless of race, background, ethnicity, gender, sexual orientation, religion, income, health and abilities—should have the opportunity to learn and realize the future they imagine.

-As an independent organization, we have the flexibility and autonomy to invest and collaborate with partners to create more equitable, healthy systems for learners in Brazil, Sub-Saharan Africa and the US.
-Our association with Omidyar Network India allows us to stay close to India’s education learnings and innovations.
+As an independent organization, we have the flexibility and autonomy to invest and collaborate with partners to create more equitable, healthy systems for learners in Brazil, Kenya, South Africa and the US.

 Imaginable Futures is a venture of The Omidyar Group.
 The Omidyar Group creates, funds and fosters a diverse collection of independent organizations and initiatives, all united in the pursuit of ideas that have the potential to create positive change in the lives of people and societies.
 Learn more about The Omidyar Group.